richmedina/vot-dev/README.md

 VOT-CP is able to process data from multiple speakers within a TextGrid (ie, multiple 'phone' and 'word' tiers in the same file), regardless of the number of channels in the wav file.
 In fact, if multiple phone-word tier pairs are identified in the TextGrid file, the program will automatically process all of them.

-This program makes use of AutoVOT's latest VOT prediction model (version 0.94).
-When accurately aligned data is fed to this model, This model
+This program makes use of AutoVOT's latest VOT prediction model ([AutoVOT v.
+0.94](https://github.com/mlml/autovot/releases/tag/0.94)).
+When accurately aligned data is fed to this model, it provides VOT predictions with high accuracy.
+If the

 -Check your data manually.